 Barnes has scored six times in 13 appearances following his introduction in the Under-18s team, and the younger brother of former Derby County and West Bromwich Albion winger, Giles, is improving all of the time.

-Marcus turned 17 on Sunday, which enabled him to sign his fresh terms with the Club – something he will did ahead of Wednesday evening’s Premier League match against Aston Villa at St Mary’s, where he was also presented to the crowd ahead of kick-off.
+Marcus turned 17 on Sunday, which enabled him to sign his fresh terms with the Club – something he did ahead of Wednesday evening’s Premier League match against Aston Villa at St Mary’s, where he was also presented to the crowd ahead of kick-off.

 The tall-but-mobile youngster boasts excellent finishing ability, with Barnes proving to be a real threat for opposing teams in his opening Saints campaign.